marcoemrich/schools_of_tdd_dojo/school_pair_programming_hints.md

 Step 0: Start with a complex business test from an outer perspective

-Step 1: Green with simplest possible effort
+Step 1: Green with the simplest possible effort

 Step 2: Introduce backwards "naive" logic steps from command FRLFB -> use methods right, left in getHeading